Republican Party (United States): Name and symbols

 The Republican Party's founding members chose its name as homage to the values of republicanism promoted by the Democratic-Republican Party, which its founder, Thomas Jefferson, called the "Republican Party".
 The idea for the name came from an editorial by the party's leading publicist, Horace Greeley, who called for "some simple name like 'Republican' [that] would more fitly designate those who had united to restore the Union to its true mission of champion and promulgator of Liberty rather than propagandist of slavery".
-The name reflects the 1776 republican values of civic virtue and opposition to aristocracy and corruption.
+The name was selected as it "connected voters with the original political organization of Thomas Jefferson in the 1790s, the Democratic-Republican Party".
 "Republican" has a variety of meanings around the world, and the Republican Party has evolved such that the meanings no longer always align.

 The term "Grand Old Party" is a traditional nickname for the Republican Party, and the abbreviation "GOP" is a commonly used designation.
 The term originated in 1875 in the Congressional Record, referring to the party associated with the successful military defense of the Union as "this gallant old party".
 The following year in an article in the Cincinnati Commercial, the term was modified to "grand old party".
 The first use of the abbreviation is dated 1884.

 The traditional mascot of the party is the elephant.
 A political cartoon by Thomas Nast, published in Harper's Weekly on November 7, 1874, is considered the first important use of the symbol.
-The cartoon was published during the debate over possibly run for third term from President Ulysses S. Grant.
+The cartoon was published during the debate over a possible run for a third term by President Ulysses S. Grant.
 It draws imagery and text from the Aesop fable "The Ass in the Lion's Skin", combined with rumors of animals escaping from the Central Park Zoo.

-An alternate symbol of the Republican Party in states such as Indiana, New York and Ohio is the bald eagle as opposed to the Democratic rooster or the Democratic five-pointed star.
+An alternate symbol of the Republican Party in states such as Indiana, New York, and Ohio is the bald eagle as opposed to the Democratic rooster or the Democratic five-pointed star.
 In Kentucky, the log cabin is a symbol of the Republican Party.

 Traditionally the party had no consistent color identity.
-After the 2000 presidential election, the color red became associated with Republicans.
+After the 2000 presidential election, the color red became politically associated with Republicans.
 During and after the election, the major broadcast networks used the same color scheme for the electoral map: states won by Republican nominee George W. Bush were colored red and states won by Democratic nominee Al Gore were colored blue.
 Due to the weeks-long dispute over the election results, these color associations became firmly ingrained, persisting in subsequent years.
 Although the assignment of colors to political parties is unofficial and informal, the media has come to represent the respective political parties using these colors.
 The party and its candidates have also come to embrace the color red.

+Contrarily, the color red tends to represent left-leaning socialist, communist, and labor political movements in many nations, while blue is linked with conservatism.